Improved Language Identification Through Cross-Lingual Self-Supervised Learning: Log-mel Wav2Vec Architecture

-\subsubsection{Context encoder}
+\subsection{Context encoder}

 A context encoder $g(\cdot): Z \xrightarrow{} C$ takes the input $Z$ produced by the feature encoder block and outputs context representations $C$.
-The context encoder consists of a linear layer, a layer normalization \cite{lei2016layer}, a convolution layer, multiple Transformers layers \cite{vaswani2017attention} and another linear layer.
-Compared to standard Transformers, wav2vec 2.0 replaces fixed positional embeddings with relative positional embeddings using a temporal convolution and a GELU activation function.
-A residual connection sums the output of the convolution with the input and layer normalization is applied.
-We feed the output into multiple Transformer layers which are followed by a linear projection.
+The context encoder consists of a linear layer, a layer normalization \cite{lei2016layer}, a convolution layer to encode relative position information \cite{baevski2020wav2vec}, multiple Transformers layers \cite{vaswani2017attention} and another linear layer.